Incorporate your money values into your allowance program

 Let’s face it, when kids get money, they want to spend it.
 They want to buy things.
 Far too often, they save $10 and then spend $10.
 Maybe this is the reason adults have such a difficult time saving because they were programmed to spend what they save.
 For our system, I want to encourage longer-term savings, which means they don’t spend everything they earn.

 I believe anyone can save money with the right incentive.
 We see this with adults who are not good savers.
 When a matching program is implemented, savings rates increase.
-When interest rates are higher, savings increases.
+When interest rates are higher, savings increase.
 At this stage, I am not sure if I am going to implement a matching program in my allowance program to encourage savings.
 I think they might be a little young for this so I will see if they can just save money without the incentive.
 It’s something I will likely introduce, as they get a little older.

 It should teach my kids about goal setting.